kashi618/Atlas-of-Thoughts/College/Modules/Operating Systems/Unsorted Notes/Processes.md

 - Type error (concatenation a string and an integer)
 - Insufficient memory available (computer runs out of memory)
 - Memory Bounds violation (accessing the 6th index of a 5 element array)
+## Checking Running Processes on Firefox
+about:processes

+how to check which options
+about:about

 ## CPU Cache
 L1 cache is the fastest